P01YAK/rep4rep-2.0/README.md

 # Rep4Rep Bot 🤖

+## [0.2.4] - 09.07.2025

+---

+### ✨ Added

+- Sidebar links (Rep4Rep.com, GitHub Releases) now have a unified style and are fixed to the bottom of the sidebar.
+- New account status logic: newly added accounts now start as 'offline' and are not shown as 'Authorized' until successful login.
+- The "Accounts with limit" counter now updates instantly when accounts change.

+### 🛠️ Fixed

+- Removed background status log message from logs.
+- Fixed width and alignment of sidebar links to match navigation items.
+- Fixed bug with premature "Authorized" status for new accounts.

+### 🚀 Improved

+- All interface labels are now for consistency.
+- The polling interval for Rep4Rep points and pending is now clearly documented and can be easily changed.
+- Improved real-time updates for account statistics.

+---

 ## Project Description

 Rep4Rep Bot is an automated application for working with the Rep4Rep platform.
 The bot automatically completes tasks by commenting on Steam profiles.